tperale/binspector/docs/Getting-Started-With-Binspector.md

 }
 ```

-__Relation type definition__ have a lot of helper decorators to helps you
+As described above _relation type definition_ can take advantage of a lot of
-describing each property of your file definition as declaratively as possible.
+decorators categories to describe how each property of your definition is read.
-The decorators are devided into differents section and executed by the reading
-loop at different moments.
+The `binread` function will threat those categories sequentially:

 ```mermaid
 flowchart TB